meteor/meteor/content/data-loading.md

 }
 ```

-You can also access authenticated publications (such as `lists/private`).
+You can also access authenticated publications (such as `Lists.private`).
 Suppose we've signed up (via the web UI) as `user@example.com`, with the password `password`, and created a private list.
 Then we can access it as follows:

 ```bash
 # First, we need to "login" on the commandline to get an access token